nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 - a relative or absolute URL to a resource managed by the same resource server (a local reference), or
 - an absolute URL to a resource managed by another resource server (a remote reference)

-A provider’s ability to process a request relating to a resource may depend on its ability to use one or more resource references that the resource contains (i.e. its ability to ‘follow the links’ to other resources).
+A provider’s ability to process a request relating to a resource may depend on its ability to use one or more resource references that the resource contains (that is, its ability to ‘follow the links’ to other resources).

 {% include important.html content="GP Connect clients and servers **MUST** utilise local relative references only and as such the resources will be expected to reside on the same server." %}

 Resource references **MUST** include a short human-readable `display` field for identification of the resource that is being referenced which can be used for display purposes without needing to pull the entire referenced resource.
-The short human-readable `display` field **MUST** be formatted inline with Common User Interface (CUI) guidance where such guidance exists (e.g. patient name).
+The short human-readable `display` field **MUST** be formatted in line with Common User Interface (CUI) guidance where such guidance exists (for example, patient name).

 | Resource | Display Format |
 | -------- | -------------- |